Choosing the best pastel paper

 160 gsm Pastel Papers

-Did you ever do brass rubbings as a child?
-You would lay a piece of paper over a brass object and then rub over it with a pencil crayon or chalk.
-The raised image would then appear on your paper.
-A similar, often unwanted, effect can ocurr when using pastel pencils if there is something textured under a pastel paper of 160 gsm.
+A similar, often unwanted, effect can occur when using pastel pencils if there is something textured under a pastel paper of 160 gsm.
 To avoid this always ensure you have a smooth surface under the paper.

 While we are talking of separate sheets of paper, I recommended that you have a protecting sheet of plastic or transparent paper fixed over the area where you have worked.
-This will help protect the artwork from smudges or scuffs as you continue to draw in other areas of the picture.

-One of the most common descriptions you will see is the word ‘INGRES’.
-Papers called this are sold by Clairefontaine and Fabriano amongst others and the description relates to the fact that one side of the tinted paper has a ribbed appearance and the other side is usually fairly smooth.
+Papers called this are sold by Clairefontaine and Fabriano, amongst others.
+The description relates to the fact that one side of the tinted paper has a ribbed appearance and the other side is usually fairly smooth.

 Hahnemuhle